MarschmiLab/fun.gus/README.md

 Calculate taxonomic and phylogenetic alpha diversity using rarefaction and hill numbers

-This function repeatedly rarefies a phyloseq object (usually containing 16S data) and calculates alpha diversity measures using Hill Divesity numbers.
+This function repeatedly rarefies a phyloseq object (usually containing 16S data) and calculates alpha diversity measures using Hill Diversity numbers.
 Can also calculate phylogenetic distance, if your phyloseq object contains a tree.

 ## Usage